Book Excerpt - The Hijacked Elephant

 It’s more than just not using anything with leavening in it, any leaven, but it’s getting rid of all the old leaven out of your life, and house, and car, and garage, and desk, and toaster, and sofa, and refrigerator, and oven, and cupboards, etc., etc. If you want to get an idea of what a real spring-cleaning is, try this just once.
 You will have a profound new respect for getting leaven out of your life, both physically and spiritually.
 It takes a lot of work, focus and dedication [much like true Christian character].
 If you really give this a shot, I’d be willing to guess, sometime after your weeks of preparation and the week without leaven are through, you’ll discover some leaven you missed … like the crumbs in an old suitcase tucked away in the basement.

 The duality of the Passover and the original Days of Unleavened Bread live on for the lost sheep of the House of Israel today.
 Most Christians are still lost as to this truth and purpose of Christ.
 There is a reason why Christ is the Lamb sacrificed for the sins of Israel.
 The only people who can sin are those who are under the law covenant.
-The law covenant was given only to Moses and the children of Israel upon leaving Egypt.
-[See the Feature article, The Tale Of Two Covenants].
+The law covenant was given only to Moses and the children of Israel after leaving Egypt.
+[Deut.
+29:1-6; see the Feature article, The Tale Of Two Covenants].
 While anyone can do good or evil, only those under the law covenant can transgress the law, which then can be legally imputed as sin.
-[See the Feature article, Why Can’t A Christian Sin?].
+[See the Feature article, Can A Christian Sin?].

 The Passover sacrifice of Christ has covered our sins as Christians, the lost sheep of the House of Israel.
 And now that we are no longer in bondage under the law, we are to keep the leaven of sin out of our lives as our forefathers brought forth unleavened bread out of the bondage to Egypt.
 Christ has fulfilled both the Passover and the high holy Days of Unleavened Bread.
 We, as Christians, have been given a liberty greater than our forefather Abraham experienced in his life.
 [See the Sneakers article, The Veil Was Rent].
 Yet we stupidly and foolishly hijack pagan holidays blindly thinking we honor Christ.
 We do no such thing.
 Instead, we make him fiercely angry.
 We dishonor him and his life.
 We dishonor his death [by the celebration of Easter, the pagan goddesss of spring], and to our confusion, the truth of the purpose of his resurrection.